DanieleZambetti97/ProjectMoana/README.md

 ## Advanced tips 🤓

-Here we propose some beautiful things that can boost up our program: the possibility to create the same image using the parallel computation and the possibility to create animations.

 ### Parallel sum

 Since creating a image can require up to hours (if you want or need high resolution), you can significantly reduce the computational time by using parallel computation.
 You can modify these lines into the bash script `exe/parallel_exe.sh`: